realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Use GPS time

-If this option is checked (which it is by default), the TCD uses GPS as a source for authorative time, in the same way like NTP.
+If this option is checked (which it is by default), the TCD uses GPS as a source for authoritative time, in the same way like NTP.

 The issue with GPS time and the reason for this option is so-called "GPS week rollovers".
 Traditional GPS (L1/L1A aka "Legacy C/A") encodes time information in shape of "number of weeks" since 1980, and uses a 10 bit counter.
 As a result, this counter overflows every 1024 weeks, which is every about 19 years.
 The receivers' firmware is usually pretty dumb and only works for one of those periods (and it appears manufacturers prohibit longer periods of operation on purpose by refusing manual date/time feeds beyond the next rollover).
 The TCD firmware knows some measures to overcome a rollover if it were handled smartly, but I have no idea what the receivers actually are going to do (report time 19 years in the past?
-Report any time in the past, perhaps depending on the firmware's week-offet?
+Report any time in the past, perhaps depending on the firmware's week-offset?
 Stop working at all?), and I cannot test this in any way.
 In case the TCD syncs to wrong time as a result of the receiver unable to properly cope with a roll-over, you can disable usage of GPS time information using this option.
 The next rollover is due in 2038, but trouble might come earlier, if the receiver firmware uses a week-offset to shift its working period across a rollover.
 According to the datasheets of some MTK3333 receivers, these might stop reporting correct time already in 2034.
 More modern GPS signals (L1C, L2C, L5) overcome this issue by using 13 bits for weeks, but given those signals are either not yet broadcast by many satellites and/or considered pre-operational as of this writing (2026), and rollout plans reach into the early 2030s, receivers supporting them are scarce and unreasonably expensive.

 #### <ins>World Clock mode</ins>